What to Expect

 Join us as we celebrate Easter together!
 We are made new, and are filled with a joy, a happiness that does not waiver or fail.
 Jesus has come, and bridged this gap between our sin and the Holy Father.
 We now get to hear the words spoken to the women at Jesus’ tomb, “Why do you look for the living among the dead?” spoken to us this Sunday.

-Childcare offered for nursery to preschool ages during all services
+Childcare offered for nursery to preschool ages during the 8am, and 9:30 services